Euro jumps on Franco-German proposal for EU fund, joint debt

 The dollar was also pressured by strength in commodity-linked currencies after oil prices jumped on Monday, with both U.S. and Brent benchmarks on track for their highest settles in two months, supported by optimism about resumption in economic activity and steady output cuts from major producers.

-The dollar fell 1.79% against the Norwegian crown and eased 1.03% against the Canadian dollar.
+The dollar fell 1.97% against the Norwegian crown and eased 1.04% against the Canadian dollar.
+CAD=

 The gradual easing of lockdowns has raised hope across global markets despite fresh trade tensions between the United States and China, though traders were wary of taking big bets before more data this week.